Want to know more? Request a Callback

 Bursitis/ Rotator Cuff Tendinitis = Impingement syndrome

-One of the most common causes in patients with shoulder pain is bursitis and tendinitis of the rotator cuff musculature causing impingement syndrome.
+One of the most common causes of shoulder pain is bursitis and tendinitis of the rotator cuff musculature, causing impingement syndrome.

 Rotator Cuff Tear